-Control Program-Five (CP-V) is a general purpose system that operates on a Sigma 6, 7, 9 or Xerox 560 computer and a variety of peripheral devices.
-CP-V provides for five concurrent modes of operation:
+Control Program-Five (CP-V) is a general purpose system that operates on a Sigma 6, 7, or 9 computer and a variety of peripheral devices.
+The current release provides for three concurrent modes of operation:

 - Time-sharing.

 - Multiprogrammed batch processing.

 - Remote processing.

-- Real-time.

-- Transaction processing